HasanAbdullah31/matrix/README.md

 # matrix
-C code for matrix multiplication.
+C code and MIPS code for matrix multiplication.